 Broccoli and Brussels sprouts contain beneficial nutrients like lutein, zeaxanthin, beta-carotene, and vitamins A, C, and E. These are nutrients that act as antioxidants.
 They scavenge free radicals, unstable molecules that can attack and damage healthy tissue.
 Retinal tissue is especially susceptible to free radical damage.
 It is important to eat foods rich in nutrients to protect eye health.
 If you are at risk for vision problems and blindness, ask your eye doctor if you would benefit from a vision supplement, such as an AREDS2 multivitamin formula.

 The Sunshine Vitamin

 Vitamin D is a fat-soluble vitamin the body needs to absorb calcium, support bone growth, and modulate immune function and inflammation.
 There is some evidence that vitamin D also decreases the risk of age-related macular degeneration (AMD).
 Fatty fish like swordfish, tuna, and salmon contain vitamin D. Cod liver oil contains more.
 Smaller amounts of the vitamin are found in milk, beef liver, eggs, and cheese.
-Adult men and women need 600 international units (IU) of vitamin D per day.
+Adult men and women under the age of 70 need 600 international units (IU) of vitamin D per day.
 By far the best source of vitamin D is the sun.
 Your skin produces vitamin D when exposed to sunlight.
 Just be careful not to get burned.
 Sunburns increase the risk of skin cancer.
 The more fair-skinned you are, the more careful you need to be about getting too much sun.
 If you have darker skin and/or live further away from the equator in areas that get less sunlight, ask your doctor if you should take a vitamin D supplement.

 Get Your Fill of Folate